choderalab/yank/docs/yamlpages/molecules.rst

        select: [0, 3]

-The "select" keyword works the same way if you specify a pdb, mol2, or an sdf file containing multiple structures.
+The "select" keyword works the same way if you specify a pdb, mol2, sdf, or cvs file containing multiple structures.
 You can alternatively specify ``select: all`` which includes all the molecules in the given file.
+Indexing starts at 0.

 **OPTIONAL** with default value of ``all``